Insights from the Center

 A growing body of research from the CDC and American Academy Pediatrics supports later start times in middle and high school.

-Due to research findings on the benefits of later school start times, as well as student advocacy, the Center for the Advancement of Girls piloted a late start initiative at Agnes Irwin with middle and upper school students in 2018.
-After conducting pre- and post-surveys with students, faculty, and parents, Agnes Irwin determined it would move forward with a later start to school one day per week for upper school students.
+Due to research findings on the benefits of later school start times, as well as student advocacy, the Center for the Advancement of Girls piloted a late start initiative at Agnes Irwin with middle and upper school students in spring 2018.
+After conducting pre- and post-surveys with students, faculty, and parents, Agnes Irwin determined it would move forward with a later start to school one day per week for upper school students in 2018-19.
+Ultimately, the school moved to a later start time across the board for Upper School in 2019-20.
 You can download our research brief to learn more.

 The CDC research found, for example, that students who start school just 30 minutes later, at 8:30 a.m. instead of 8 a.m., saw significant improvements in academic performance, school attendance, and mental and physical health outcomes [...]
 Evidence is mounting to suggest that even small delays in start times can make a difference for student learning and wellbeing.